mccoy04041991/ScalaSampleFunctionalCode/README.md

 # ScalaSampleFunctionalCode
-Attached is the sample fucntional code which is to find the unique location in which each product has been sold.
+Attached is the sample fucntional code which is to find the number of locations in which that product was sold.
 We have two datasets.
   - User info.
   - Transaction info.